My friends and family often come to me for advice on personal finance. My advice to them is to better understand personal financial literacy.

 If you have high credit card balances, that is usually the first place to start.
 Most of all, please use your credit card(s) responsibly.
 There are huge implications of irresponsible credit card use, the most immediate of which is sky-high interest rates.

 See below for more information in the section titled “Credit.”
 We may be tempted to pay off our largest balances first, but we should be focused on the balances that carry the highest rates.
 If the liability side of your balance sheet is in good shape, you can focus on the asset side.

 Building a strong credit profile is incredibly important.
 When you want to buy or lease a car or buy or rent a home, a prospective lender is going to rely on your credit report and credit score (your credit profile = your creditworthiness), not you the person and your story before extending you credit.

-Oftentimes, irresponsible credit card usage is what leads to a poor credit profile and keeps us from achieving our financial goals.
-If you use your credit card irresponsibly, this activity will show up on your credit report.
-High credit card balances, opening many credit cards in a certain time frame (usually more than five within 24 months), failing to pay on time, and defaulting on a credit card will all negatively impact your credit score and show up on your credit report.
+Often, irresponsible credit card usage leads to a poor credit profile and keeps us from achieving our financial goals.
+If you use your credit card irresponsibly, this activity will show up in your credit report.
+High credit card balances, opening many credit cards in a certain time frame (usually over five within 24 months), failing to pay on time, and defaulting on a credit card will all negatively affect your credit score and show up on your credit report.

-There are also options to consolidate your debt with credit card balance transfers that can provide for a favorable interest rate for a certain period of time.
+There are also options to consolidate your debt with credit card balance transfers that can provide for a favorable interest rate for a certain period.
 I will not get into any further detail on credit card usage but will refer you to thepointsguy.com and nerdwallet.com for more information, as those are the subject matter experts on credit cards.
 The bottom line is this; use your credit card like cash.
-If you don’t have the ability to pay off a discretionary purchase you make with a credit card, reconsider.
+If you can not pay off a discretionary purchase you make with a credit card, reconsider.